 My family loves to eat turkey all throughout the year.
 This is my go-to recipe.
-It’s so easy to make because it’s going in the crock pot.
+It’s so easy to make because it’s going in the crockpot.
 To make it skinny, I removed the skin from the breasts before cooking.
 Simply doing this saves 130 calories and 10 grams of fat per serving!
-Now each skinny serving has 221 calories, 1 gram of fat and 5 Weight Watchers POINTS PLUS.
+Now each skinny serving has 221 calories, 1 gram of fat, and 0 Blue WW FreestyleSmartPoints, and 2 Green.
 It’s wonderful for dinner any night of the week.
 The leftovers make great sandwiches too.

 Prep Time: 15 minutes